potlurikrishna/ZomatoData/README.md

 Run the script:

 streamlit run app.py
-After Successfull running Upload the dataset to analyze Future Enhancements
+After Successfull running Upload the dataset(provided in the github repo) to analyze Future Enhancements

-Predicting restaurant success using Machine Learning models.

-Sentiment analysis on restaurant reviews.

-Clustering restaurants based on customer preferences.

 Conclusion